odoo/odoo/doc/webservices/iap.rst

 .. todo:: does this actually require apps?

-The second step is to develop an `Odoo App`_ which clients can install in their Odoo instance and through which they can *request* services you will provide.
+The second step is to develop an `Odoo App`_ which clients can install in their Odoo instance and through which they can *request* the services you provide.
 Our app will just add a button to the Partners form which lets a user request burning some CPU time on the server.

-First, we'll create an *odoo module* depending on ``iap``.
-IAP is a standard V11 module and the dependency ensures a local account is properly set up and we will have access to some necessary views and useful helpers
+First, we will create an *odoo module* depending on ``iap``.
+IAP is a standard V11 module and the dependency ensures a local account is properly set up and we will have access to some necessary views and useful helpers.

 .. patch::

-Second, the "local" side of the integration, here we will only be adding an action button to the partners view, but you can of course provide significant local value via your application and additional parts via a remote service.
+Second, the "local" side of the integration.
+Here we will only be adding an action button to the partners view, but you can of course provide significant local value via your application and additional parts via a remote service.